tanjina12/snni-energy-profiler/README.md

 This repository contains all the materials necessary to replicate the study:

 - Raw dataset generated from the experiment that produced the results presented in the paper.
-- Scripts used to reproduce the results, utilizing the provided dataset.
+- Data analysis scripts used to reproduce the results, utilizing the provided dataset.

 # License
 SNNI Energy Consumption Profiler is licensed under the MIT License.